 Other causes of stillbirth include:

-- intrahepatic cholestasis of pregnancy (ICP), a liver disorder
+- a liver disorder called intrahepatic cholestasis of pregnancy (ICP),

 - prematurity or low birthweight, both of which increase the likelihood of serious health problems